-The SID Program offers a variety of pro-seminars every year.
-Pro-seminars are led by visiting professionals who are well-known experts in their fields, supported by SID faculty, and normally take place over a weekend.
-Pro-seminars may be for credit or not for credit.
-A for-credit pro-seminar is a one-credit course that requires a minimum of 9 hours of class time, readings to be done prior to the seminar, and a graded assignment to be submitted during or after the seminar.
-Students may audit for-credit pro-seminars if approved by the SID faculty sponsor.
+The SID program offers a variety of proseminars every year.
+Proseminars are led by visiting professionals who are well-known experts in their fields, supported by SID faculty, and normally take place over a weekend.
+Proseminars may be for credit or not for credit.
+A for-credit proseminar is a one-credit course that requires a minimum of 9 hours of class time, readings to be completed prior to the seminar, and a graded assignment to be submitted during or after the seminar.
 A not-for-credit pro-seminar is usually a one-day seminar taught by a renowned expert that takes place on a single day, normally on the weekend, and includes approximately 5 hours of class time.
 It does not require an assignment.